spjewkes/sdl_framework/README.md

 * __height()__ - return the height in pixels of the SDL window.

-__NOTE: This is currently designed for building on a Mac OS X and needs work to improve portability__
+__NOTE: This is currently designed for building on a Mac OS X and Linux only__